AlexBurnes/buildfab/docs/Project-specification.md

 ### 5.3 Conditions & Policies

+* **`if:`** a condition expression that determines whether a step should be executed.
+Uses the same expression language as action variants.
+Example: `if: "os == 'linux'"`.
+If the condition evaluates to false → step is skipped (status = SKIP)
 * **`only:`** a list of labels; a step runs only if all required labels are present in the current run context.
 Example: `only: [release]`.
 The CLI `--only` flag provides labels.
 If `only` is set and the label is absent → step is skipped (status = SKIP)
 * **`onerror:`** `warn` allows the DAG to continue; `stop` blocks dependents from starting (default)